raflyrenaldy/Website-Geographic/README.md

 Hallo friends all.
 The program is free, free to learn and develop, but i do not if friends take the code to sell it, unless the program has been developed by friends, and has told me in advance, can pass my email <fikkri.reza@gmail.com>. so also if friends want to use the program for the school website of friends, i allow with the condition of notifiying me, Thank you.

-*Webservice and Webclient
+# Webservice and Webclient

 Use technology :
-Frontend :
-- HTML5
-- CSS3
-- JAVASCRIPT
 - Bootstrap
 - Maphilight

-Backend:
-- PHP
-- SQL
 - LARAVEL

-*Webservice / Rest-Api Keberangkatan bus dan kereta api
+# Webservice / Rest-Api Keberangkatan bus dan kereta api

 Fitur :
 - Login